CAAPIM/Releases/README.md

 #### Create Custom Device Attributes
 #### Xamarin Support for Mobile Developer Console (MDC)
 #### Samsung SDS 1.0 Support
-#### Upload Large Files over HTTP
+#### Upload Large Files over HTTP (multi-part form data)
 #### Enhanced Proximity Login QR Code (Cordova)
-####
+#### IMproved Documentation (Swift and Blueprints)

 ### Deprecation Notice

 In this release, MASStorage for Cloud documentation has been removed from the Mobile SDK 1.8.00 and MAG 4.2.00 documentation.
+MASStorage for storage on local devices is still supported.

 ## Release 1.8.00